Ottermandias/SeaOfStars/README.md

 ## [Customize+](https://github.com/Aether-Tools/CustomizePlus)
 - A plugin to scale your characters body parts according to your desires.
 - Maintained and developed mainly by Risa.
-- Support can be found on [XIVTools Discord](https://discord.gg/KvGJCCnG8t).
+- Support can be found on [Aetherworks Discord](https://discord.gg/KvGJCCnG8t).

 ## [SimpleHeels](https://github.com/Caraxi/SimpleHeels)
 - A plugin to offset and adjust your characters height according when wearing specific shoes according to their heels.